Mon - Wed: 10a - 6p

 Finally, knowing what this means also influences how we feel about cost.
 Look, to be perfectly frank, we'd rather do business with you a little bit than not do business with you at all.
 If a $5,000 diamond ring is what will mean the most, then so be it.
 We've got those.
 And if a $300 diamond ring is what will mean the most, then so be it.
 We've got those too!
 Again, we're most interested in connecting you with the piece of jewelry that will mean the most to you or the person to whom you're giving it.
 Whatever it costs is what it costs.
 You don't have to worry about us steering you to the expensive section.
 This is about you, not us.

-As we like to say: size doesn’t matter, she matters.
+As we like to say: size doesn’t matter, love matters.

-At Jack Lewis Jewelers, we've known what this means since 1927.
+At Jack Lewis Jewelers, we’ve known that love means everything since 1927.
 We still do.